 - 1. Required readings from text, content modules and internet websites - 2.
 Assignments to be completed and posted on the discussion board - 3.
 End of module tests which will be time limited, see calendar - 4.
-Discussion questions (10) will close with the content module close dates, see calendar- 4 discussion questions will be completed in the teamwork style and submitted as a group, whereas the individual student will complete the remaining 6. - 5.
-DQs will be discussed in class and student will submit responses on blackboard. - 6.
-Class attendance and participation is required.
+Discussion questions (10) will close with the content module close dates, see calendar- 4 discussion questions will be completed in the teamwork style and submitted as a group, whereas the individual student will complete the remaining 6.

-All correspondence must be through Blackboard rather than SPC email.
+All correspondence must be through Blackboard